 We stand in the square in our shorts and thin blouses

 We are not winter people.

 And the day after the war

-The crosses and memorials left for anniversary celebrations
+The crosses and memorials left for poems yet to come

 We swing our arms and breathe the fresh air

 Memories we keep in a jar on the mantle

 — Poem and drawing by William Eaton

 ∩ I worked on this poem in a café where, well within earshot, an Israeli woman was, with evident pleasure, talking and talking into a cellphone.
 The liveliness (and, likely too, how this talk was invading my mental space) was so alive it caused me to remember how, for 1,500 years, until the nineteenth century, Hebrew had been a dead language.
 An assumption of this short poem would be that bits of this history were still there, in the young woman’s voice, for people like me to overhear.